ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/content_aware_cache.md

 #### B. Limit tags header output by system

 1\.
-For inline rendering just displaying the content name, image attribute, and/or link, it would be enough to:
+For inline rendering displaying the content name, image attribute, and/or link only, it would be enough to:

 - Look into how many inline (non ESI) render calls for content rendering you are doing, and see if you can organize it differently.
 - Consider inlining the views not used elsewhere in the given template and [tagging the response in Twig](#response-tagging-in-templates) with "relation" tags.
     - (Optional) You can set reduced cache TTL for the given view, to reduce the risk of stale cache on subtree operations affecting the inlined content.

 2\.
 You can opt in to set a max length parameter (in bytes) and corresponding ttl (in seconds) for cases when the limit is reached.
 The system logs a warning where the limit is reached, and when needed, you can optimize these cases as described above.

 ```yaml